QData/deep2Read/zPotential2Read.md

 18. Hierarchical Graph Representation Learning with Differentiable Pooling
 Authors: Rex Ying, Jiaxuan You, Christopher Morris, Xiang Ren, William L. Hamilton, Jure Leskovec
 19. FastGCN: Fast Learning with Graph Convolutional Networks via Importance Sampling
-Authors: Jie Chen, Tengfei Ma, Cao Xiao
-Abstract: The graph convolutional networks (GCN) recently proposed by Kipf and Welling are an effective graph model for semi-supervised learning.
+Authors: Jie Chen, Tengfei Ma, Cao Xiao, Abstract: The graph convolutional networks (GCN) recently proposed by Kipf and Welling are an effective graph model for semi-supervised learning.
 Such a model, however, is transductive in nature because parameters are learned through convolutions with both training and test data
 20. Representation Learning on Graphs with Jumping Knowledge Networks
 Authors: Keyulu Xu, Chengtao Li, Yonglong Tian, Tomohiro Sonobe, Ken-ichi Kawarabayashi, Stefanie Jegelka
 Abstract: Recent deep learning approaches for representation learning on graphs follow a neighborhood aggregation procedure.
 We analyze some important properties of these models, and propose a strategy to overcome those.
 In particular, the range of "neighboring"